 We are very excited that there is currently a decrease in the prevalence of COVID-19.
 However, we are prepared to run camp regardless.
 As camp directors, we must be able to keep your children, our staff, and their families safe.
 We have never taken a risk with safety, and we never will.

 Below are answers to some frequently asked questions.
 If you would like more detail, please call us (845.354.1600), watch our COVID FAQ videos on our blog, or visit our COVID manual for parents.
-This information will change as we approach summer in response to regulations, new information, and changes in the virus’ behavior.
+This information will continue to change as we approach summer in response to updated regulations, new information, and changes in the virus’ behavior.

 Camp will be safe, fun, and rewarding for campers, staff and their families.